msarauer/better-place/finalProjectPrework/plan.md

 - Main category, smaller cats below, then you get a list of opps in subcategory, tool bar somewhere with dropdown to choose categories there after.

-## Login/Registration Functionality (functionality SUNDAY)
+## Login/Registration Functionality (functionality SUNDAY) DONE -- could add cookies

 - Add state to form

 ## Cookies (SUNDAY)

 ## Click to volunteer
- - confirmation popup
  - send a message (stretch)

 ## Add a review